casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 It is recognized that contemporary AI hold advantages over humans in analytical tasks such as identifying relationships and caputuring complex dynamics of large datasets.
 However, creativity is argued to be one of the areas in which humans still hold significant (Parry et. al, 2016 p.580; Jarrahi, 2018 p.582).
 Exploration of computational creativity is therefore an important step on the path to general or strong Artificial Intelligence (Russel & Norvig, 2016 p.16; Jaques et. al.,2017 ).

+"Music is an interesting test-bed for sequence generation, in that musical compositions adhere to a relatively well-defined set of structural rules.
+Any beginning music student learns that groups of notes belong to keys, chords follow progressions, and songs have consistent structures made up of musical phrases."
+(Jaques et. al., 2017).
+(Online)

+"The music theory rules implemented for the model are only a first attempt, and could easily be improved by someone with musical training."
+(Jaques et. al., 2017).
+(Online) -  Improve music theory rule?

+Music generated my artificial intelligence    (AIVA, ;(game music)).

 ## Application Context

 The application context of the music project is in the realm of generating melodies for real time music improvisations in a cinematic style, such as film and game music.